Custom Navy Coins for the “Big E”

 The “Big E” was meant to be the first of a class of six carriers.
 But that hefty cost – equivalent to $3.85 billion today – put a halt to the others before their construction could begin.

-The great ship later saw duty in the waters off Vietnam, and during the Iraq War as well.
-Over the course of its 51 years in service, the Enterprise traveled around the world multiple times.
+Over the course of its many years in service, the Enterprise traveled around the world multiple times.
 The final deployment alone covered 80,968 miles during 238 days at sea.
 Over the years, more than 100,000 sailors served aboard.

 We are proud of the work we have done over the years for every branch of the U.S. Armed Forces.
 We are grateful to have earned the trust of the men and women of the Enterprise to produce a series of coins to commemorate the great ship’s last voyage.